tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # TE YANG Model

 The generic TE YANG module ('ietf-te') is meant for the management and operation of a TE network.
-This includes creating, modifying and retrieving TE Tunnels, LSPs, and interfaces and their associated attributes (e.g.
-Administrative-Groups, SRLGs, etc.).
+This includes creating, modifying and retrieving information about TE Tunnels, LSPs, and interfaces and their associated attributes (e.g.  Administrative-Groups, SRLGs, etc.).

 A full tree diagram of the TE model is shown in the Appendix in
 {{fig-te-tree-full}}.